sorencoder/sorencoder/README.md

 - 👋 Hi, I’m @sorencoder
 - 👀 I’m interested in computer technology and I love creating things because I believe that technology can bring people together
-- 🌱 I’m currently using flutter, python and DSA
+- 🌱 I’m currently learning flutter, python and DSA
 - 💞️ I’m looking to collaborate on any project that can bring impact to the life of people
 - 📫 How to reach me @discord mister_vilgax#0894 ✉️ ishwarsoren@outlook.com